csev/ca4e/tools/wasm/testing.md

 This document outlines comprehensive testing procedures for the WASM (WebAssembly) tool, including UI validation, error detection, assignment functionality, and WASM compilation/execution testing.

 ## Test Environment Setup
-1. Access the tool via LTI launch at the /tools URL or direct URL
+1. Access the tool via LTI launch at the /tools URL or direct URL at /tools/toolname
 2. Have multiple browser tabs/windows ready for different test scenarios
 3. Note: WASM tool does not have easter eggs, so testing focuses on manual WASM programming